autostack-team/autostack/README.md

 ./install.sh
 ```

-2. OR, just use pip to install.
+2. Or just use pip to install.

 ```
 pip3 install autostack